ogratwicklcs/ansible_windows_workshop/2-adhoc/README.md

 -------

 Now, let’s install IIS using the `win_feature` module.
 Our arguments parameter is going to get a little more complex now.
+Repeat the steps above to get back to the ad-hoc command page against **studentX-win1**.

 | Key                | Value                           | Note |
 |--------------------|---------------------------------|------|